UBCHREST/ablate/docs/content/formulations/compressibleFlow/Numerical-Methods.md

 |  $$\rho(x=0)$$ | $$\rho_{*R}$$ |  $$\rho_R$$ |         $$\rho_{*R}$$        |$$\rho_R\left[\frac{2}{\gamma+1}-\frac{\gamma-1}{(\gamma+1)a_R}u_R \right]^{\frac{2}{\gamma-1}}$$|   $$\rho_R$$   |
 | $$p(x=0)$$ |   $$p_{*R}$$  |   $$p_R$$   |          $$p_{*R}$$          |$$p_R\left[ \frac{2}{\gamma+1}-\frac{\gamma-1}{(\gamma+1)a_R}u_R\right]^{\frac{2\gamma}{\gamma-1}}$$|     $$p_R$$    |

+### Pressure Gradient Scaling (PGS)
+Pressure Gradient Scaling (PGS) is a technique to address the very small-time steps sometimes associated with compressible low-speed flows.
+In this approach the acoustic wave speeds are artificially reduce thereby increasing the allowable step size.
+Implementation details and the affects on the LODI and AUSM+ flux vector splits methods are available in DesJardin et al. [4].

 ## References
-- Liou, M. S. (2006).
+- [1] Liou, M. S. (2006).
 "A sequel to AUSM, Part II: AUSM+-up for all speeds."
 Journal of Computational Physics, 214, 137-170.
-- Chang, C. H. and Liou, M. S. (2007), "A robust and accurate approach to computing compressible multiphase flow: Stratified flow model and AUSM+up scheme."
+- [2] Chang, C. H. and Liou, M. S. (2007), "A robust and accurate approach to computing compressible multiphase flow: Stratified flow model and AUSM+up scheme."
 Journal of Computational Physics, 225, 840-873.
-- Toro, E. F. (2009).
+- [3] Toro, E. F. (2009).
 "Riemann Solvers and Numerical Methods for Fluid Dynamics - A PracticalIntroduction.
 International series of monographs on physics."
 Springer.
 ISBN: 978-3-540-49834-6
+- [4] DesJardin, Paul E., Timothy J. O’Hern, and Sheldon R. Tieszen.
+"Large eddy simulation and experimental measurements of the near-field of a large turbulent helium plume."
+Physics of fluids 16.6 (2004): 1866-1883.